xalvarez/github-team-dashboard/README.md

 Make sure you store this token somewhere, as you can only see it once.

 By default, the application will run in port 8080.
-If you ant it to run on a different port, set the environment variable _MICRONAUT_SERVER_PORT_ to a different port.
+If you want it to run on a different port, set the environment variable _MICRONAUT_SERVER_PORT_ to a different port.

 ### Docker

-Build the jar:

-    ./gradlew build

-Build the docker container:
+Build docker image:

-    docker build -t github-team-dashboard .
+    ./gradlew dockerBuild

 Start the corresponding docker container:

     docker run -d -p 8080:8080 \